Shropshire District Council commissioned the building of a new BMXPump Track at Craven Arms in 2012.

 The Craven Arms Pump Track is found on the town playing fields next to the Craven Arms Community Centre.

-The playing fields are managed and maintained by the Town Council and include a large playing field with football pitch, a skate park, child play area, artificial cricket square and the BMX track.
+The playing fields are managed and maintained by the Town Council and include a large playing field with a football pitch, a skate park, child play area, artificial cricket square and the BMX track.